corda/accounts/docs.md

 with other nodes and contains basic information about an account:

 * Account host (`Party`) which is used to map `PublicKey`s to a host node
-* Account name (`String`) which is usually a human readable string to identity the account.
+* Account name (`String`) which is usually a human readable string to identify the account.
 It must be unique at the account host level but may not be unique at the network level.
 The tuple of account host and account name is guaranteed to be unique at the network level.
 * Account ID (`UUID`) which is a 128-bit random ID that *should* be unique at the network level.
 The account ID is used